Is Coconut Sugar Keto? Everything You Need to Know

 Coconut sugar can raise blood sugar levels due to its sucrose, fructose, and glucose content, which contradicts the goal of a ketogenic diet to minimize blood sugar fluctuations.

-Is Coconut Sugar Better Than Regular Sugar?
+Is Coconut Sugar Better Than Cane Sugar?
+A Comprehensive Analysis

 Ready to source an ingredient?